MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 This repository is based on the EV Thermal Management model published by MathWorks (Simscape).
 The original model files are not redistributed due to licensing.
+It contains a model of a battery electric vehicle (BEV) with a thermal management system.
+This virtual vehicle model was parametrized to describe a mid-size electric sedan [1].

 ## Description
 Developed a Heat Pump co-simulation framework for a Battery Electric Vehicle using GT-SUITE and Simulink, based on a reference EV thermal architecture.

-## A Holistic Approach for Designing a Battery Electric Vehicle Thermal Management System
-This repository contains a model of a battery electric vehicle (BEV) with a thermal management system.
-This virtual vehicle model was parametrized to describe a mid-size electric sedan [1].

 ## Simulink
 The figure below illustrates the virtual vehicle developed using Simscape and its add-on products.